-Target Allocation Plan A ntage of ssets at nber 31,
+Target Allocation Percentage of Plan Assets at December 31,

 Asset Category 2006 2005 2004

-U.S. Equity - 45% 44% 45%
+U.S. Equity 45 % 44% 45%

 Foreign Equity 25 27 32

 Fixed Income 30 29 23

-Total 100% 100% 100%
+Total 100 % 100 % 100 %

 The company's investment strategy is to stay fully invested at all times and maintain its strategic asset allocation, keeping the investment structure relatively simple.
 The equity portfolio is balanced to maintain risk characteristics similar to the Morgan Stanley Capital International (MSCI) 2500 index with respect to industry and sector exposures and market capitalization.
 The foreign equity portfolios are managed to track the MSCI Europe, Pacific Rim and Emerging Markets indexes.
 Bond portfolios are managed with respect to the Lehman Aggregate Bond Index and Lehman Long Government Credit Bond Index.
 The plan does not invest in securities of the company.